carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Use the ``\file`` command to turn the standard file header into a file-level comment.

-Include descriptive ``\brief`` paragraphs for all public interfaces (public classes, member and non-member functions).
-Explain API use and purpose in ``\brief`` paragraphs, don't just restate the information that can be inferred from the API name.
+Include descriptive paragraphs for all public interfaces (public classes, member and non-member functions).
+Don't just restate the information that can be inferred from the API name.
+The first sentence or a paragraph beginning with ``\brief`` is used as an abstract.
 Put detailed discussion into separate paragraphs.

 To refer to parameter names inside a paragraph, use the ``\p name`` command.
 Don't use the ``\arg name`` command since it starts a new paragraph that